Traitors: The Cambridge Spies

 Posted on 13th May 2021

-Philby, Burgess, Blunt and MacLean are names that have become synonymous with treason with the fact they were all the scions of privilege only serving to make their treachery all the more unpalatable.
-But why would they betray the country that had provided them with so much?
+Philby, Burgess, Blunt and MacLean are names that have become synonymous with treason, the fact they were all scions of privilege only serves to make their betrayal the more unpalatable and loathsome.
+But why would they seek to harm the country that had provided them with so much?

 The trauma of the Great War and the so-called lost generation had profoundly disturbed those who came after and this was particularly the case among the educated social elite torn by a sense of guilt that it had been their fathers and uncles who had been responsible for it.

-Influenced by the often explicit memoirs of those who had served and the anti-war poetry of Siegfried Sassoon and others now viewed the war as one of national chauvinism not necessity.
-In other words it was a carnage that could and should have been avoided.
+Influenced by the often-critical memoirs of those who had served and the anti-war poetry of Siegfried Sassoon and Wilfred Owen among others now viewed the war as one of national chauvinism not necessity.
+In other words, it was a carnage that should and could have been avoided.

 The very idea that such an opinion would even be expressed let alone endorsed in this bastion of the British Establishment would have been unthinkable just a few years earlier.